Discussing tough issues with a senior loved one is not always easy.

 The tone of the conversation can either open up the lines of communication, or cause them to come crashing to a close.
 With that in mind, remember that it is essential the talk is carried out in a loving manner.

 Although emotions can run high when the subject matter of senior care is brought up, it is critical to keep calm and avoid raising your voice.
 Arguments are not conducive to an effective conversation, and will only lead to further problems.

 How to Start a Conversation

-Many people make the mistake of attempting to schedule a meeting with the senior in their life, but this approach can sometimes backfire.
-If the senior feels like they are being put up to something, they are likely to become upset, or possibly even cancel the meeting.
+Many people attempt to schedule a formal meeting with the senior in their life, but this approach can sometimes backfire.
+If the senior feels like they are being pushed or forced into something, they are likely to become upset, and may just cancel the meeting.

-To avoid that, start the conversation slowly by asking how the senior is feeling and how they have been managing their life.
+To avoid that, start the conversation slowly by asking how your loved one is feeling and how they have been managing their life.

 If done correctly, the conversation should wax and wane smoothly, giving both parties ample opportunity to talk about their concerns and possible solutions to any problems that are discussed.